sharkwouter/minigalaxy/README.md

 Expect to see the following issues:

-* Using Minigalaxy without an internet connection does not work
 * Changing the installation directory makes Minigalaxy unable to detect previously installed games
 * Updating games has not been implemented yet